harithkhairol/php_fbLogin_api/README.md

    Facebook Developers -> Project -> Facebook Login -> Settings -> Valid OAuth Redirect URIs

 6) Make sure to get https if your website is live to use Facebook API.

+7) If you get 505 error after you use login with facebook in your live website, try to set your timezone in your website (This happens to me and it works after i set the timezone :D)